jan222ik/MSc-S2-Autonomous-Systems-Perception-ROS/src/collab/README.md

 # MSc-S2-Autonomous-Systems-Perception-ROS - collab

-Package with launch files to start multiple roboter at once and establish communication between them via TCP.
+Package with launch files to start multiple robots at once and establish communication between them via TCP.

 ## Clone:
 This shell script copies the files of this package to your PC and removes the repository later.